SixLabors/docs/articles/imagesharp.web/extensibility.md

 - Use [`IImageCache`](xref:SixLabors.ImageSharp.Web.Caching.IImageCache) and [`IImageCacheResolver`](xref:SixLabors.ImageSharp.Web.Resolvers.IImageCacheResolver) when processed output should be stored in a new backend.
 - Use [`ICacheKey`](xref:SixLabors.ImageSharp.Web.Caching.ICacheKey) or [`ICacheHash`](xref:SixLabors.ImageSharp.Web.Caching.ICacheHash) when only cache naming needs to change.

+Choose the narrowest extension point that owns the behavior.
+A parser should not open source images.
+A provider should not parse resize commands.
+A processor should not decide where cached files live.
+Keeping those boundaries clean makes security, caching, HMAC validation, and diagnostics much easier to reason about.

 ## Add a Custom Processor

 Custom processors are the usual way to introduce a new query-string command.
 Implement [`IImageWebProcessor`](xref:SixLabors.ImageSharp.Web.Processors.IImageWebProcessor), parse your command values from the [`CommandCollection`](xref:SixLabors.ImageSharp.Web.Commands.CommandCollection), and mutate the [`FormattedImage`](xref:SixLabors.ImageSharp.Web.FormattedImage):